PG Credit Advanced Clinical Skills (Short Course) / Overview

 We require an honours degree in Pharmacy (MPharm) (Lower Second or above) or an equivalent, Postgraduate Clinical Diploma or equivalent and an Independent prescribing qualification.
 See our other entry requirements for details of the professional experience and employer support that we require.

 - How to apply

 - We do not have cohorts scheduled at this time.
 However, you can express interest in this course by emailing firstname.lastname@example.org

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Fit part-time study around work through face-to-face sessions and e-learning over 6 months.
+- Fit part-time study around work through face-to-face and online study days.

 Attending an open day is a great way to discover what it's like to study at Manchester.
-Find out more about the University's open days .
+Find out more about our upcoming open days .

 - Faculty of Biology, Medicine and Health